errollw/gengram/README.md

 1. Place source text corpus into `corpus.txt`
 2. Run the `gengram.py` script

-This _preprocess_ the text, normalizing whitespace and characters, and then calls the main method `gengram_sentence`.
+This first _preprocess_ the text, normalizing whitespace, and then calls the main method `gengram_sentence`.
 Its arguments are:

   * `corpus` - preprocessed text corpus
   * `N` - how long the n-grams are (default: 3)